saint11/DeadWeight/source/index.md

 - **You can get a print-optimized version of this page too.
 We provide in two formats [A4](index-a4.html) and [Letter](index-letter.html).** (work in progress) {.web}
 - Pen and paper for everyone.
 - A copy of the character sheet for each player, digital or printed, to the player preference.
+For digital the players may use [Dead Dice](https://deaddice.page/) on their phones.
 - As many 6-sided dices as you can.
-Ideally 5 per player.
-Can be played with fewer dice, but it slows down the game, alternatively the players may use [Dead Dice](https://deaddice.page/) on their phones or tables for a [digital sheet]{.tip}.
+Ideally 3 per player.
+Can be played with fewer dice, but it slows down the game, alternatively the players may use [Dead Dice](https://deaddice.page/) on their phones.
+- A set of RPG dice with a d4, d6, d8, d10, d12 and d20.
+These are not used very often, so a mobile app can do the job if you don't have these.
 - Coins, beans, anything that can be used as tokens.
 There are 3 types of tokens, **stun**, **shield** and **dodge**.
 - Miniatures or some kind of pawns.
 Each player will require one and the GM will require some for the enemies.
 They should be easily identifiable.